Database Drivers

 // `my``table`

-$tables = $driver->listTables($pdo);
+$tables = $driver->listTables($connection);

 // ['comments', 'posts', 'users']

-$schema = $driver->readSchema($pdo, 'posts');
+$schema = $driver->readSchema($connection, 'posts');

 // TableSchema with columns, primaryKey, uniqueKeys

-$fks = $driver->readForeignKeys($pdo);
+$fks = $driver->readForeignKeys($connection);

 // ['comments' => ['posts', 'users']]Table listing queries INFORMATION_SCHEMA.TABLES filtered by the current database and BASE TABLE type.
 Schema reading queries INFORMATION_SCHEMA.COLUMNS for columns and INFORMATION_SCHEMA.KEY_COLUMN_USAGE for primary and unique keys.